Resogun: Development and release

 The game went through several stylistic changes through development, partly due to Housemarque's initial uncertainty of the graphical capabilities of the PlayStation 4.
 In the end, the developers struggled more with "how 'retro' the game had to look", going through several stages (including a colorful style reminiscent of games like Minecraft and Parodius) until they settled with the neon aesthetic of the game.
 Certain render-heavy visual effects were cut, however, to avoid placing too many fast-moving objects on the screen and to prevent visual clutter.
 Many Housemarque developers have remarked that the PlayStation 4 was easier to develop for than the PlayStation 3, which played a role in creating the GPU-intensive levels of Resogun.
 Tommaso De Benetti, community manager at Housemarque, explained that many PlayStation 3 features were initially poorly documented, and that "we [didn't] have to spend an afternoon reverse engineering basic features" during the development of Resogun.

-Resogun was released in North America on November 15, 2013, in Europe on November 29, 2013, and in Japan on February 22, 2014 exclusively for the PlayStation 4 as one of two free titles offered to PlayStation Plus members.
+Resogun was released in North America on 15 November 2013, in Europe on 29 November 2013, and in Japan on 22 February 2014 exclusively for the PlayStation 4 as one of two free titles offered to PlayStation Plus members.
 Resogun was completed mere days before its release in North America, due to last-minute tweaks and polishing by the developers.
 Prior to its release, a demo version of the game was playable at the Sony PlayStation booth at Gamescom 2013 and at the Eurogamer Expo in London.
-On June 24, 2014, the first Resogun DLC, Resogun: Heroes, was released, featuring a new game world, two new game modes, a new and improved leaderboard, and new trophies.
-The second DLC, Resogun: Defenders was released on February 17, 2015.
+On 24 June 2014, the first Resogun DLC, Resogun: Heroes, was released, featuring a new game world, two new game modes, a new and improved leaderboard, and new trophies.
+The second DLC, Resogun: Defenders was released on 17 February 2015.
 The expansion includes 2 new modes, namely Protector mode and Commando mode.
 Several smaller DLC was also released, which includes additional skins for the ships and the humans.
-The official soundtrack was released on June 9, 2015.
+The official soundtrack was released on 9 June 2015.
 All the additional content is free for owners of the Season Pass.

 Reception

 Resogun received a generally positive response from critics upon release.
 Ben Kuchera, writing for The Penny Arcade Report, declared Resogun as "the best PlayStation 4 launch game".
-GameRankings, an aggregator for video game reviews, assigned the game a score of 85% based on 38 reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game received an average score of 84 based on 66 reviews.
 Brian Albert of IGN gave Resogun a score of 9.0/10, praising the fast-paced, lagless gameplay, the energetic music, and the co-op experience, but insisted that several boss fights were not challenging enough.
 Peter Brown of GameSpot also praised the music, as well as the use of voxels, explaining that the "accompanying beat of the techno-laden soundtrack and the constant trickle of voxels are mesmerizing."
 Brad Shoemaker of Giant Bomb described Resogun as "a real audio-visual treat", also praising the graphics and sound.